 "When we began this dream, Kristen and I wanted to learn everything about publishing in today's techno world.
 Not only print, but digital, audio, and all that goes into publishing a book from manuscript acquisition to final proofs.
 We made it our business to learn everything.
 We are now publishing nineteen other authors, besides Kristen," says Hopper, who also has a background as a business systems analyst, "and it's exhilarating to be so involved from beginning to end with the creation process."

 The couple are philanthropists who contribute to various charitable and non-profit organizations through their company Houghton & Hopper, LLC.
-An academic scholarship, Future Educator of America, is awarded each year to a college-bound high school senior who is committed to becoming a teacher.
-Other contributions are to Project Literacy and Urban Resource Institute (URI) which provides refuge to abused women, men, children and their pets.
+A scholarship,the Scholar and Humanitarian Award, is awarded each year to a college-bound high school senior who has maintained high academic marks and has also served their community by volunteering their time to help others.
+Other contributions are to Project Literacy and the Urban Resource Institute (URI) which provides refuge to abused women, men, children, and their pets.

-The name Skylight-NYC, ("Your window to the reading world"), is Alan Hopper's idea while 2Hopper Production & Design Studio, featuring a baseball “2 hopper” baseball logo, is Houghton's baby as well as a nod to her husband’s passion for the sport.
+The name Skylight-NYC, ("Your window to the wonderful world of reading."), is Alan Hopper's idea while 2Hopper Production & Design Studio, featuring a baseball “2 hopper” baseball logo, is Houghton's baby as well as a nod to her husband’s passion for the sport.